malinlarsson/courses/Metagenomics/1711/tutorial.md

 Rackham, as most UPPMAX computer systems, runs a queuing tool called SLURM (Simple Linux Utility for Resource Management, https://slurm.schedmd.com/).
 This tool is used to distribute computing ressources to all users.
 A computer has been booked for each participant, SLURM knows 'it's name'.

-On Rackham, to know which ressources you have requested (or somenoe else requested for you) the `jobinfo` command is used.
+On Rackham, to know which ressources you have requested (or someone else requested for you) the `jobinfo` command is used.

 > Use the jobinfo command to find the name of your dedicated computer